GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Caching

-By default, Cloud Storage FUSE has two forms of optional caching, which are enabled by default: stat and type.
-However, using Cloud Storage FUSE with either cache forms reduces consistency guarantees.
+Cloud Storage FUSE has three forms of optional caching: stat, type, and file.
+Stat and type caches are enabled by default.
+Using Cloud Storage FUSE with file caching, stat caching, or type caching enabled can significantly increase performance but reduces consistency guarantees.
-They are discussed in this section, along with their trade-offs and the situations in which they are and are not safe to use.
+The different forms of caching are discussed in this section, along with their trade-offs and the situations in which they are and are not safe to use.

 The default behavior is appropriate, and brings significant performance benefits, when the bucket is never modified or is modified only via a single Cloud Storage FUSE mount.
 If you are using Cloud Storage FUSE in a situation where multiple actors will be modifying a bucket, be sure to read the rest of this section carefully and consider disabling caching.